-For a lower price, subscribe through the digital Newsstand Edition of Artscope for the iPad.
+For a lower price, subscribe through the digital Artscope Tablet Edition.

-What is the Artscope Newsstand Edition and how do I download it?
+What is the Artscope Tablet Edition and how do I download it?

-The new Artscope Newsstand Edition allows you to instantly receive new issues as they become available digitally and in circulation.
-Read each issue on your Apple iPad in a dynamic, on-the-go format; you can also explore interactive images and special features.
+The Artscope Tablet Edition is an online, digitally formatted version of the print magazine that allows you to instantly receive new issues as they become available.
+Read each issue on your iPad in a dynamic, on-the-go format.

 $2.99/per issue and $15.99/yearly subscription through iTunes Connect.

-Also, don’t forget about the Artscope mobile app, where you can access our Facebook, Twitter, latest zine posts, and much more!
-Available in the App Store and Google Play.
+Also, don’t forget about the Artscope mobile app, where you can access our Facebook, Twitter, latest Artscope Online posts and much more!
+Available in the Apple App Store and Google Play.

 How can I stay updated on events and shows that Artscope is covering in between issues?

-You can sign up for bi-weekly email blasts by visiting our email blast page and subscribing with your email address.
-Enjoy up-to-date news on the fine arts world with friendly, familiar and fun Artscope reviews and artist profiles from museums, galleries, art centers, art schools, and cultural events from around the region.
+You can sign up for our biweekly email blast!s by visiting our eblast! page and subscribing with your email address.
+Enjoy up-to-date news on the fine arts world with friendly, familiar and fun Artscope reviews and artist profiles from museums, galleries, art centers, art schools, and cultural events from around the region and beyond.

-Read weekly reviews of exhibitions and shows in your area, and check out our zine page, which we update regularly.
+Read weekly reviews of exhibitions and shows in your area by checking out our supplemental online content, Artscope Online which we update regularly.

-Stay updated daily with our social media feeds through Facebook, Twitter, Instagram and Pinterest, either separately or by streaming content on the free Artscope mobile app.
-The app includes lists of galleries, calendar events, map links, videos, podcasts and more.
-Download the free Artscope app in App Store or Google Play onto any smartphone, iPad or tablet.
+Stay updated daily with our social media feeds through Facebook, Twitter and Instagram either separately or by streaming content on the free Artscope mobile app.
+The app includes lists of galleries, calendar events, map links and more.
+Download the free Artscope app for your iPhone, iPad, Android, or tablet in the Apple App Store or Google Play.

 What are my options for advertising with Artscope?